scoulomb/effective-java/README.md

 - Copy pom to improve + lambdas to finish to understand
 - python amd c++ parallel on lambdas
+- item 43 on lambda concluded but could read enum item to understand better
 - Try parent POM
 - next chapters